aws-samples/aws-analytics-reference-architecture/core/API.md

 PreparedDataset enum-like class providing pre-defined datasets metadata and custom dataset creation.

+PreparedDataset is used by the [BatchReplayer]{@link BatchReplayer} to generate data in different targets

-PreparedDataset has following properties:
+A PreparedDataset has following properties:

 1. Data is partitioned by timestamp (a range in seconds).
 Each folder stores data within a given range.
 There is no constraint on how long the timestamp range can be.
 But each file must not be larger than 100MB.
+Creating new PreparedDataset requires to find the right balance between number of partitions and the amount of data read by each BatchReplayer (micro-)batch
 The available PreparedDatasets have a timestamp range that fit the total dataset time range (see each dataset documentation below) to avoid having too many partitions.

 Here is an example:

 |- time_range_start=16000000000

     |- file1.csv 100MB

     |- file2.csv 50MB

 |- time_range_start=16000000300 // 5 minute range (300 sec)

     |- file1.csv 1MB

 |- time_range_start=16000000600

     |- file1.csv 100MB

     |- file2.csv 100MB

     |- whichever-file-name-is-fine-as-we-have-manifest-files.csv 50MB

 2. It has a manifest CSV file with two columns: start and path.
-Start is the timestamp start        , path
+Start is the timestamp

+start        , path

 16000000000  , s3://<path>/<to>/<folder>/time_range_start=16000000000/file1.csv

 16000000000  , s3://<path>/<to>/<folder>/time_range_start=16000000000/file2.csv

 16000000300  , s3://<path>/<to>/<folder>/time_range_start=16000000300/file1.csv

 16000000600  , s3://<path>/<to>/<folder>/time_range_start=16000000600/file1.csv

 16000000600  , s3://<path>/<to>/<folder>/time_range_start=16000000600/file2.csv

 16000000600  , s3://<path>/<to>/<folder>/time_range_start=16000000600/whichever-file....csv

 #### Initializers <a name="Initializers" id="aws-analytics-reference-architecture.PreparedDataset.Initializer"></a>